iPhone 12 launch date could be next week as Apple confirms ‘Time Flies’ event

 - Is a 5G iPhone set to land soon too?

-That said, Mark Gurman of Bloomberg - who is often right on Apple rumors and leaks - has said that he has been told this event is exclusively for the the Apple Watch 6 and iPad Air 4.

-We then wouldn't be seeing the iPhone 12 family until October, according to Gurman's information.
+That said, Mark Gurman of Bloomberg, who's often right when it comes to Apple rumors and leaks, says he's been told that this event is actually to launch the Apple Watch 6 and iPad Air 4 – and according to Gurman's sources we won't be seeing the iPhone 12 lineup until October.

 I am told Apple won’t announce the iPhone until October.
 This is for the iPad and Apple Watch in all likelihood. https://t.co/pw1oVXVoaLSeptember 8, 2020

-At the moment it's unclear what other products will be unveiled, but with new products like the Apple AirTags, AirPods Studio and HomePod 2 all rumored to be on the way we could see a selection of other gadgets too.
+So right now it's not clear exactly what will be unveiled – and it's possible that rumored new products like the Apple AirTags, AirPods Studio and HomePod 2 could make an appearance too.

 We may also learn when new software from the company will be rolling out. iOS 14, iPadOS 14 and watchOS 7 are all expected to land at some stage in September, and it's likely that we'll hear at next week's event when that will be.